iosonogio/iosonogio.github.io/_posts/2018-02-05-richiesta-doc.md

 Note that the loop is executed only one time because of the `break` instruction and regardless of how many `$urls` are returned from the `Split` operation.
 Indeed the `Split` and all those other random strings assignments spread over are just garbage to make the code more difficult to read and reverse.

 I tried to download the second stage using [Malzilla](http://malzilla.sourceforge.net/) but unfortunately without success: at this time the domain is dead or it's already been taken down.
+The following screenshot is from Virus Tracker:

 ![virustracker](/media/20180205/virustracker.png)